Waverley Artist Studios

 Waverley Artist Studio

-Waverley Artist Studios at the School of Arts are for emerging, mid-career and professional artists interested in working within Bondi and the greater Eastern Suburbs area.
+Waverley Artist Studios are for emerging, mid-career and professional artists interested in working within Bondi and the greater Eastern Suburbs area.
 Studios are offered in year-long residencies.

 Artists in the studios benefit from: